Pulsar Core Rxq30v Review: A Thermal Rifle Scope

 Magnification

 Now, you will question me, isn’t that too low?
-You know what, if it was a traditional riflescope.
-Then I would have agreed with you in a heart bit.
+You know what if it was a traditional riflescope?
+Then I would have agreed with you in a heartbeat.
 But it isn’t one.
-I already mentioned in the specifications part, this scope can see up to 985 yards.
+I already mentioned in the specifications part, that this scope can see up to 985 yards.
 That’s just 15 yards shy from the 1000 yards mark.

 You are intrigued now, aren’t you?
 As the body of this is made like a tank, you can mount this on top of your best gun and call it a day.
 It will help unleash the inner beast of the Core RXQ30V.